terlyukevichDmitry/05_JavaST_2019/task01/README.txt

 For calculate different moments in this application i used different mathematical formulas witch found in the internet and mathematical books.

-Data: 2 point for side, number of angels, height for pyramid, height for create new coordinate plane.